 Ditch Your Towel

 Swap your terry cloth or cotton for a microfiber towel instead.
 And when drying your hair, blot or press any excess water out gently—never rough it up.

 Let Your Hair Air-Dry

 Wash it at night and let it dry completely before going to bed.
 (We cannot stress this enough.
 Sleeping on even slightly damp hair will make your curls flat and lifeless the next morning.)
 If you prefer the speed of a blow-dryer, get thee a diffuser to direct the air flow so you don’t end up disrupting your curls and put it on the cool setting to amp up shine.

 The less you blow it out or iron it smooth, the better off your curls will be.
 Heat is super drying and can cause damage to already fragile strands.
 Over time, it can completely change your natural curl pattern (which will take a long grow-out period to get things back to normal).

 Tossing and turning throughout the night can seriously frizz up your curls.
 Minimize any friction by swapping out your cotton pillowcase for a silk or satin one instead.
 (Bonus: It feels pretty darn nice against your face, too.)

 Once your hair has been styled the way you want, try your best not to touch it.
 (Seriously, sit on your hands if you have to.)
 Touching is a surefire way to induce frizz.

 Find a Stylist Who Knows Curls

 There are salons (like DevaChan) that specialize entirely in curly hair.
-Taking the time to look for someone who knows your texture will make all the difference between getting that perfectly precise cut you want (every quarter inch counts, y'all) and not having your hair hacked at mercilessly.
+Taking the time to look for someone who knows your texture will make all the difference between getting that perfectly precise cut you want (every quarter inch counts, y'all) and having your hair hacked at mercilessly.